iamkirankumaryadav/Library/Data Science/Cross Validation.md

 [CV](https://amueller.github.io/ml-training-intro/slides/03-cross-validation-grid-search.html#21)

 ### Grid Search
-- To train a robust machine learning model, one must select the correct machine learning algorithm with the correct combination of `hyperparameters`
+- One must select the correct machine learning algorithm with the correct combination of `hyperparameters` to train model.
 - The process of choosing the optimal set of parameters is known as `hyperparameter tuning`
 - Different combination of hyperparameters is used to improve the `performance metric`